gottfried-github/aqa-demo/readme.md

 # Install Playwright
-I use `playwright` in this project.
+I use [Playwright](https://playwright.dev/) in this project.
 If your system isn't supported by it, you can install it inside a Docker container.
 See [Using Docker](#using-docker).

 Now, first of all, clone the repo.